open-component-model/ocm/pkg/contexts/ocm/accessmethods/npm/README.md

 - **`registry`** *string*

-  Base URL of the npmjs registry.
+  Base URL of the NPM registry.

 - **`package`** *string*